 OSHA Standards:

-OSHA does lay down certain requirements for PPE based on the hazards involved of the workplaces it obligates the employers to assess the potential hazards and provide appropriate equipment.
+OSHA sets certain requirements for PPE based on workplace hazards.
+It obligates employers to assess potential hazards and provide appropriate equipment.

 -